A penalized least squares estimator for extreme-value mixture models: Applications

 \subsection{Financial industry portfolios}

-We consider the value-weighted returns for $d=5$ industry portfolios, downloaded from the Kenneth French Data Library\footnote{See~\url{https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/det_5_ind_port.html} for more details about the data and the definition of each portfolio.}: “$1 = $ Consumer Goods and Services”, “$2 = $ Manufacturing, Energy, and Utilities”, “$3 = $ Technology Equipment”, “$4 = $ Healthcare”, “$5 = $ Other”.
+We consider the value-weighted returns for $d=10$ industry portfolios, downloaded from the Kenneth French Data Library\footnote{See~\url{https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/det_10_ind_port.html} for more details about the data and the definition of each portfolio.}: “$1 = $ Nondurables”, “$2 = $ Durables”, “$3 = $ Manufacturing”, “$4 = $ Energy”, “$5 = $ HiTech”, “$6 = $ Telecom”, “$7 = $ Shops”, “$8 = $ Health”, “$9 = $ Utilities”, “$10 = $ Other”.
 The individual stocks that make up the five industry portfolios are taken from all listed firms on the {NYSE}, {AMEX}, and {NASDAQ}.
 Data is available between July 1926 and March 2025, leading to a sample of size $n=51\,922$.

 \paragraph{Data pre-processing.} We convert the standard returns to log-returns and multiply by $(-1)$ since we are interested in extreme \emph{losses}.
 Let $\bX_t = (X_{t1}, \ldots, X_{td})$ denote the negative log-returns of the five portfolios at time \(t = 1,\ldots,n\).
 In order to obtain a time series without temporal dependence, we fit a $\GARCH(1,1)$ model marginally.
-More precisely, for each portfolio $j=1,\ldots,5$,
+More precisely, for each portfolio $j=1,\ldots,10$,

-where $\sigma_t^2$ is the conditional variance (volatility), and $\varepsilon_{jt} \overset{\textnormal{iid}}{\sim} \mathcal{N}(0,1)$.
+where \aktwo{$\sigma_{tj}^2$ is the conditional variance (volatility), and $\varepsilon_{tj} \overset{\textnormal{iid}}{\sim} \mathcal{N}(0,1)$}.
 For more details about the GARCH model and its application to financial data, see for example~\citet{francq2019garch}.
 We continue with the fitted residuals

-We apply the Ljung--Box test for serial correlation to each of the $d=5$ marginal residual series $\hat{\varepsilon}_{1j}, \ldots,\hat{\varepsilon}_{nj}$, using lags $1$ through $10$.
+We apply the Ljung--Box test for serial correlation to each of the $d=10$ marginal residual series $\hat{\varepsilon}_{1j}, \ldots,\hat{\varepsilon}_{nj}$, using lags $1$ through $10$.
 In every case, the test fails to reject the null hypothesis of no autocorrelation, suggesting that the residuals are serially uncorrelated.